huzijin/hello-world/README.md

 # hello-world
 my first demo
-I just have a test!
+I just have a try!